In this tutorial, you will learn how to create a new topic using Kafka Command Line Interface(CLI).

 2. Change Directory to Kafka “bin” Folder

-Once you have a terminal window opened, change directory to your Kafka folder.
+Once a terminal window is opened, change the directory to your Kafka folder.

 Once you are inside a Kafka folder, list files there.
-You should see a bin folder.
-Kafka scripts are located in the bin folder.
-So, Let’s change directory to a bin folder.
+You should see a “bin” folder.
+Kafka scripts are located in the “bin” folder.

-If you list files in the bin folder.
-You will see a list of different scripts that you can use to work with Kafka.
+If you list files in the “bin” folder.
+You will see a list of scripts you can use to work with Kafka.

 Notice that all these scripts have extension .sh.
 This means that these files will work on Linux and Mac operating systems.

 If you are on Windows, then you should change the directory to a “windows” directory.
 It is also inside the “bin” folder.

 If you list files here, then you should see the same Kafka scripts but with .bat file extension.
 These scripts should work on Windows.